Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Introduction

 \section{Introduction}

-Harvesting robots \cite{hua2025key} \cite{xiao2024review} \cite{2024Detection} have made significant progress in recent years, showing great potential to reduce labor dependence and improve agricultural productivity.
-However, several mechanical, electrical, and control faults \cite{milecki2023review} \cite{quamar2024review} \cite{rajendran2024towards} still arise during robotic operations, compromising operational stability and continuity.
-For example, mechanical structural failures \cite{wang2025structural}, air leakage in pneumatic end-effectors \cite{rapalo2024design}, and fractures in end-joint connectors can impair the normal operation of strawberry harvesting robots.
-Moreover, the absence of active learning and self-updating mechanisms renders models ineffective in adapting to changing conditions.
-Failure to respond to abnormal signals also poses operational and safety risks to the robot.
-Once any single component fails or produces an erroneous output, the entire harvesting process is interrupted.
-Due to the lack of robust fault diagnosis and self-recovery mechanisms, harvesting robots remain prone to frequent work interruptions, which shortens their effective operation time in the field.
+Harvesting robots have made significant progress in recent years, showing great potential to reduce labor dependence and improve agricultural productivity \citep{hua2025key,xiao2024review}.
+However, several mechanical, electrical, and control faults \citep{milecki2023review, rajendran2024towards} have arisen during robotic operations, compromising operational stability and continuity.
+For example, mechanical structural failures \citep{wang2025structural}, air leakage in pneumatic end-effectors \citep{rapalo2024design}, and fractures in end-joint connectors have impaired the normal operation of strawberry harvesting robots.
+Moreover, the absence of active learning and self-updating mechanisms has rendered models ineffective in adapting to changing conditions.
+Failure to respond to abnormal signals has also posed operational and safety risks to the robot.
+Once any single component failed or produced an erroneous output, the entire harvesting process was interrupted.
+Due to the lack of robust fault diagnosis and self-recovery mechanisms, harvesting robots remained prone to frequent work interruptions, which shortened their effective operation time in the field.